 Primo nutrient-rich, easy to grow KALE!

-One of the best and hardiest backyard garden crops for the northern gardener is kale.
-Kale grows so well in Edmonton in our backyard garden.
-Give it a try....
+One of the best and hardiest backyard garden crops for a northern garden is kale.
+Kale grows amazingly well in Edmonton in our backyard garden.

 Kale seeds can be a bit finicky to germinate.
-I've had good germination of kale seeds when I start them indoors in peat pellets or potting mix.
+I've had good germination of kale seeds when I start them indoors in potting mix.
 Just press the seeds into the soil, not buried, and keep them moist.
 Once your garden is up and running, transplant the kale seedlings.
 Kale can tolerate cool temperatures, so you can get it into the garden earlier than most crops - early May in Edmonton.

 Kale has moderately deep, strong roots so be sure the plants have room to grow, with deep fertile soil.
-If tiny bugs attack kale in spring, protect with floating row covers.
+If tiny bugs (flea beetles) attack kale in spring, protect your crop with floating row covers.
 This white polypropylene garden fabric allows sunshine and rain through, but keeps bugs out.
 Just lay the fabric loosely over the plants.
 Hold the fabric down with rocks.
 The fabric can be re-used each year, so it is a worthwhile investment.
 Bugs don't attack every year, but when they do, they are voracious.
 The fabric eliminates the problem without chemicals.
 Later in the season, larvae eat kale leaves, so fabric offers some protection.
 Once the bug season has passed, take the garden blanket off.

 Kale will amaze you with its vigor.

 Kale survives after the first frost and gets sweeter, so for the northern Prairie gardener it is an exceptional crop.
 When other plants in the garden have wilted and died, kale stands tall.
 October doesn't scare kale.
-We even have harvested kale in early November here in Edmonton.
-The top leaves are the most tender, but if you always harvest from the bottom, the kale will grow taller and taller and keep producing.
+We have harvested kale in early November!
+The top leaves are the most tender, but if you always harvest from the bottom, the kale plant will grow taller and taller and keep producing.